zvictor/ArgueJS/README.md

 Choose "yes" for Require.js.

 For the question *"Which files do you want to include with &lt;script&gt;
-tag?"*, write `test/test-main.js`.
-This is the file which will include all your other code.
-It has the same role for your tests as `main.js` has for your app when using Require.js.
+tag?"*, we need to choose all files which are *not* loaded by Require.js.

-For the qustion *"Which files do you want to test?"*, write:
+Usually you'll only need to include your `test-main.js` file, which has the same role for your tests as `main.js` has for your app when using Require.js.

-* `lib/**/*.js` &emph; all external libraries
+For the qustion *"Which files do you want to test?"*, we choose all the files we want to load with Require.js.
+For this example we'll need:

-* `src/**/*.js` &emph; our source code
+* `lib/**/*.js` &mdash; all external libraries
-* `test/**/*Spec.js` &emph; all the tests
+* `src/**/*.js` &mdash; our source code

-And then, for excludes, type `src/main.js`, as we do this as we don't want to actually start the application in our tests.
+* `test/**/*Spec.js` &mdash; all the tests

-Now you should have a `karma.conf.js` which contains this plus a little
+And then, for excludes, type `src/main.js`, as we don't want to actually start the application in our tests.

-more:
+Now your `karma.conf.js` should include:

 ```javascript
 // list of files / patterns to load in the browser